Spacelocust/dahl/README.md

 ```sh
 dahl init
 ```
-Use hello world flag if you want a example template and configuration
+Use **hello-world** flag if you want a example template and configuration
 ```sh
 dahl init --hello-world
 ```